zhouzypaul/zhouzypaul.github.io/_pages/research.md

               [<a href="../pdfs/papers/nl-gesture-paper.pdf">paper</a>]
               [<a href="https://drive.google.com/file/d/1n_2syscPwRcwtKXXp40UMu6Vl1x3uDok/view?usp=sharing">demo video</a>]
               <br>
-              <p>Created a pipeline that enables a robot to navigate to a destination more accurately, using pointing gestures to corroborate natural language commands.<br>
+              <p>Created a pipeline that instructs a robot to navigate to a destination more accurately, using pointing gestures to corroborate natural language commands.<br>
               </p>
             </td>
           </tr>